-\ Your organization may follow other guidelines such as the Alberta Nutrition Guidelines, Check with your organization for guidance.
+\ Your organization may follow other guidelines such as the Alberta Nutrition Guidelines, A

 4Ps of Marketing: Placement

 - First in Sight = First in Hand.
 Customers are more likely to buy products that are easy to see. - Cluster healthier products together at eye level; between the waist and top of the head (green squares). - Dedicate an entire row or machine to one type of healthy product, such as water, baked chips, or crackers.